Deformation of Einstein metrics and $L^2$ cohomology on strictly pseudoconvex domains: Einstein deformation theory of asymptotically complex hyperbolic metrics

 and

-are Fredholm with index zero, and the kernel of each of the mappings above equals $\ker_{L^2}P$. \end{prop}
+are Fredholm with index zero, and the kernel of each of the mappings above equals $\ker_{(2)}P$. \end{prop}

-For the linearized gauged Einstein operator $\mathcal{E}_g'$, the estimate~\eqref{eq:coercivity} follows from~\eqref{eq:linearized-Einstein-formula}.
+Recall that the estimate~\eqref{eq:coercivity} for the linearized gauged Einstein operator $\mathcal{E}_g'$ follows from \eqref{eq:linearized-Einstein-formula}.
 A computation of the indicial roots of $\mathcal{E}'_g$ is given (or at least sketched) in~\cite{Biquard-00}*{Section I.2.A and Lemme I.4.3}, whose result is as follows.
 The $G$-representation associated to $E=S^2T^*X$ is

 where $\mathfrak{g}_0=\mathfrak{g}\oplus\mathfrak{m}_0$ is the Cartan decomposition of $\mathfrak{g}_0=\mathfrak{su}(n,1)$ for the symmetric space $\mathbb{C}H^n=G_0/G$.
 The space $\mathfrak{m}_0$ is canonically identified with $T_o\mathbb{C}H^n$, and decomposes as $\mathbb{C}v_0\oplus\mathbb{C}^{n-1}$ by the $H$-action.
 Since $a_i$'s are $H$-equivariant, by Schur's Lemma each $H$-irreducible component of $S_\mathbb{R}^2\mathfrak{m}_0^*$ is mapped by the indicial polynomial $I_{\mathcal{E}'_g}(s)$ into the sum of isomorphic components.
 On $S_\mathbb{C}^2(\mathbb{C}^{n-1})^*\to S_\mathbb{C}^2(\mathbb{C}^{n-1})^*$, the indicial polynomial becomes $s^2-2ns$ times a nonzero constant, which gives indicial roots $0$ and $2n$.
 The fact is that these are the closest roots to the borderline $\re s=n$; hence we conclude that $R_{\mathcal{E}'_g}=n$.